AlexWaygood/typeshed-stats/examples/example.md

 ### Pyright settings in CI: *not strict*

-All files in this stubs package are excluded from the stricter pyright settings in typeshed's CI.
+This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.

 ### Statistics on the annotations in typeshed's stubs for `Flask-Migrate`